alyssaw90/event-site/README.md

 * Add documentation

+* Reorganize Angular files

 * Move map to use AngularJS $http

-* Divide routes services into separate files
+* Divide route services into separate files

 * remove all 99lime CSS and move to WebCore/bootstrap